Q. Write a critical analysis of Wintering by Sylvia Plath.

 Bulb

-In botany, a bulb is an underground storage organ of certain plants that enables them to survive adverse conditions.
-Metaphorically, it signifies potential for growth and the ability to endure through challenging periods.
+In botany, a bulb is an underground storage organ that enables certain plants to survive adverse conditions.
+Metaphorically, it signifies the potential for growth and the ability to endure challenging periods.

 Stanza 10